journeyjava0/BlackJack/README.md

 ## Installation

-Dowloand the java classes and compile in terminal.
+Download the java classes and compile in terminal.

 ## Credits